aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 - AI won't be able to replace a human player to start one or more services.

 **Repairing service rules:**

 - The target-vehicle must have some damage;
 - The target-vehicle engine must be off.

 **Refueling service rules:**

 - The target-vehicle must have had some fuel consumption;
 - The target-vehicle engine must be off.

 **Rearming service rules:**

 - The target-vehicle must have on-board weaponry;
-- Some player must be in some target-vehicle's turret;
+- Rearming will be done just for spawned magazines (empties or not) with the target-vehicle, so the Editor should pay attention if they’ll set ammo limitation in the vehicle attributes;
 - The target-vehicle must have spent some ammunition.

 **Ground vehicles rules:**